 Our Acid Reflux Relief System is specially designed to provide relief from heartburn, acid reflux, GERD, and other associated conditions.
 In fact, clinical studies have revealed that individuals who used the Acid Reflux Relief pillow showed significant improvement in:

 Our three-part Acid Reflux Relief System is engineered to support the physician-recommended posture—left side, at an incline—for optimal sleep with acid reflux.
-What’s more, our 100-night guarantee gives you the chance to experience heartburn relief for yourself before committing to our approach for good.
 For more information on how MedCline can help, head over to our FAQ page for in-depth details on our products and more.